microsoft/industry/healthcare/solutions/patientServiceCenter/readme.md

 ![patientchat](./images/patientchat.png)

-When the session has started, the agent will see an incoming chat request in the *Omnichannel for Customer Service* application, and can determine if he/she will accept or reject the request.
+When the session has started, the agents will see an incoming chat request in the *Omnichannel for Customer Service* application, and can determine if they will accept or reject the request.
 Once accepted, the chat between the patient and agent can start.

 ![request](./images/request.png)